fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ---
 layout: syllabus
-title: History of American Food
+course-title: History of American Food
+course-slug: american-food
 term: Summer 2019
 number: HIST 413
-section: schedule
+section: home
-header: american-food
 ---

+# Schedule of Readings & Assignments

 ## For all readings
 Everyday, to encourage easy participation points, I ask the same questions.
 Be prepared to answer the following in class: